ngdzu/atelier2/task-portal/extension/README.md

 ## Getting Started

 1. Ensure your workspace has a `.tasks` directory with `.task` files
-2. The extension activates automatically when it detects .task files
+2. The extension activates automatically when it detects .task.md files
 3. Run `Task Portal: Sync Tasks` to generate the initial TASK_REGISTRY.json
 4. Use the commands above to work with your tasks